DarkDNS: Revisiting the Value of Rapid Zone Update: Discussion and Conclusion

 Registrars and registries who want to establish themselves as serious about security could resurrect the capability to subscribe to rapid zone updates along with a framework to safeguard against abuses, and to learn from history how to mitigate the risk of abuse.
 While risks of abuse of access to non-public DNS data has created tension and controversy for decades, the CZDS program is testament to the ability to manage these risks.
 More recently, ICANN has coordinated a model for requesting access to other non-public registration data in a more consistent and standardized format \cite{icann-rdrs}.
+We advocate for the development of a similar model for data sharing among approved and trusted parties, including operators, law enforcement, and the research community.
 Such access to rapid zone updates would enable a source of labeled data that would allow application of machine learning techniques not only to security research on systemic harms, but also to anti-abuse efforts of registries, registrars, and law enforcement agencies.

+\paragraph{Future Directions} To demonstrate the visibility gap of daily zone snapshots, we proposed a methodology to identify newly registered domains based on CT logs and active measurements, which we released as a public stream~\cite{zonestream}.
+Our results shed light on previously undetected short-lived domains, often related to malicious activities, which we named transient domains.
+Preliminary analysis and contact with registrars suggest these domains are likely malicious.
+In the future we plan to expand our measurements beyond DNS infrastructure records, including mail extensions (\eg \texttt{SPF}, \texttt{MX}, \etc), subdomains, and web-crawling.
+These measurements, combined with early detection using our methodolgy, can support machine learning-based approaches to proactively identify malicious domains before they do harm.
+Proactive registries can leverage such use cases to justify and sustain a responsible RZU service.